The pages on this website are only directed at UK residents and comply with appropriate UK legislation and regulation.

 ii) Respond to complaints in line with regulatory requirements.

 Transfer data to Third Parties

-ii) To enable insurers to undertake underwriting activities and to administer your policy
+i) To enable our insurer partner to undertake underwriting activities and to administer your policy.

 Where we collect personal information from:

 - when you apply for products and services

 - when you talk to us on the phone

 - When you participate in surveys and questionnaires

 - third parties we work with

 The categories of personal data that we may obtain from third parties are: